kalaspuff/tomodachi/README.md

 environment](https://github.com/kalaspuff/tomodachi/tree/master/examples/docker_examples/http_service)
 with or without docker-compose.
 There are examples to publish events / messages to an AWS SNS topic and subscribe to an AWS SQS queue.
-There\'s also a similar code available of how to work with pub/sub for RabbitMQ via the AMQP transport protocol.
+There's also a similar code available of how to work with pub/sub for RabbitMQ via the AMQP transport protocol.

 ### What's the recommended setup to run integration tests towards my service?